Notes on the Geography of Zimbabwe: Harare

 A view from the hotel back to the front lawn.

-The Standard Bank building of 1899 was an exceptionally early departure from the norm.
+The Standard Bank building of 1899 was an exceptionally early departure from the wrought-iron norm.
 It was sold in 1911 to the BSA Company.
-It became the Charter House until 1926, when it was enlarged by another prominent architect, William D'Arcy Cathcart, for the Lands Department.
-Known as the Chaplin Building from 1926 to 1985, it is now called the Mashonganyika Building, recalling one of the leaders of the rebellion of 1896.
+It became the Charter House and in 1926 was enlarged for the Lands Department by another prominent architect, William D'Arcy Cathcart.
+Known as the Chaplin Building from 1926 to 1985, it is now called the Mashonganyika Building, recalling one of the leaders of a rebellion in 1896.

 The Union Buildings, from 1910, were used for a time by the African Bank Corporation.